humanitiesNerd/openArpa/README.md

 No parallelism, no fancy stuff.

+I even misunderstood how the transducers were supposed to be used so I had to ask for clarifications on the beginners channel of the clojurians Slack

-I was poking around to see if and how these data could be made ready to be dumped into a triple store.
+I have been just poking around to see if and how these data could be made ready to be dumped into a triple store.

 # Known woes